 Why most online courses never get finished

 There is a course sitting in a tool you stopped opening.
 Module one is polished.
 Module two trails off mid-lesson.
 The login still works.
 You just stopped clicking it sometime around week three.
-You are not lazy, and the idea was not bad.
-The course simply ran into the six jobs nobody warned you about.
+None of this makes you lazy, and the idea was a good one.

-Most online courses are never abandoned in the market.
-They are abandoned in the editor.
 "Create the course" turns out to be the first of six separate jobs, and the other five (branding, hosting, pricing, enrolling, supporting, and updating) show up after the motivation has burned off.
-The blank page is where it starts.
-The operational tail is where it dies.

-The first wall is the sheer volume of work.
 The Chapman Alliance's often-cited study on e-learning development put the cost of one finished hour of course material at 49 to 716 hours of work, depending on how interactive it is.
 A plain slides-and-voice course sits near the bottom.
 Anything with assessments, branching, or real polish climbs fast.

-Run that on a modest four-hour course and you are staring at a part-time job that lasts months.
-Pay someone to do it and ten courses through an agency commonly runs 85,000 to 150,000 dollars.
-Either way, the bill comes due before a single person has paid you a cent.
 All the cost up front, all the reward uncertain and later.
 That asymmetry is what makes the project so easy to pause and so hard to restart.

 Volume explains the slow stall.
 The blank editor explains the fast one.

 Opening a course builder for the first time feels exactly like opening an empty document with a deadline.
 You know the subject cold.
 You have taught it one-to-one a hundred times.
 But "module one, lesson one, title field, empty body" is a different task than knowing your subject, and your brain treats it like a threat.
 So you reorder the outline again.
 You tweak the logo.
-You research a competitor.
+Then off to research a competitor.
 You close the tab.

-This is why "just start" keeps failing you.
-It is not a willpower problem.
-The work begins at zero, and zero is the most expensive place to begin.
 A starting point that is already 80 percent structured turns the job from creating into editing, and editing is something experts do in their sleep.
-The fastest way to finish a course is to never start it from nothing.

 Here is what catches the people who push through the first two walls.
 Even with the lessons written, the course is not a business yet.
 Five operational jobs remain, and each is its own project.